DoorDash Vs. Uber Eats: Which App Is Right for Your Next Side Gig?

 The general premise of the two apps is almost identical: Customers place food orders at local restaurants.
 The apps alert drivers in the area with the order details.
 The first driver to accept the order picks up the food and drops it off to the customer.
 Simple enough, right?

-Several differences are worth noting, though.
-Some minor and some major.
+Several differences are worth noting, though — some minor and some major.
 We took a deep dive into those differences, looking at pay, vehicle and job requirements, available locations, driver reviews and more to help you make an informed decision before you start delivering.

 And if it’s too close to call, you can always sign up for both to see which one suits you better.

-Round 1: App Reviews
+Round 1: DoorDash and Uber App Reviews

 DoorDash Driver (Dasher) Reviews

 Feedback from Dashers is overall mixed, but there’s a clear preference for the iOS version of the app.
 Trends in negative reviews across all platforms show that many drivers have trouble with glitches and crashes, especially Android users, and that the nature of the work takes a toll on their vehicles.
-Many negative reviews mention that DoorDash’s strict performance metrics are a hassle.
+Many negative reviews mention DoorDash’s strict performance metrics are a hassle.

 Workers reviewed DoorDash more than 760,000 times.